DO YOU NEED TO FILE?

 - You had net earnings from self-employment of at least $400.

-- You received an advanced premium tax credit to pay for health insurance and/or advanced child tax credit (new this year!).
+- You have health insurance through ACA, that is, you received an advanced premium tax credit to pay for your premiums.

-- You (or your spouse, if filing jointly) received HSA, Archer MSA or Medicare Advantage MSA distributions.
+- You (or your spouse, if filing jointly) have a Health Savings Account (HSA)

 You should file if: